gameroman/legion/README.md

 ### Using Docker

 Run `docker-compose up --build` at the root of the repository to launch all the apps locally.
+Running `npm install` in `client`, `server` and `matchmaker` might still be necessary for your IDE to resolve the dependencies correctly.

 ### Bare-metal